Here you will learn what products we use and how we care for all of our hatchlings.

 We do not use, and also discourage the use of, "heat pads" or "heat rocks."
 Those items are a risk to burn the tortoise, and are a fire danger if they get too hot inside the enclosure.

 Some subspecies such as the ibera require higher humidity.
 We keep the humidity in their enclosures at 80%.

-Other subspecies such as the terrestris, marokkensis, and cyrenaica, need drier and hotter environments and cannot handle excessive moisture.
-To avoid respiratory illnesses, we keep their enclosures around 50% humidity, only misting the top layer of substrate a couple times a week to imitate a light rain.
+Other subspecies such as the terrestris, marokkensis, soussensis, nabeulensis, graeca (Moorish), and cyrenaica, need drier and hotter environments and cannot handle excessive moisture.
+To avoid respiratory illnesses and other health concerns, we keep their enclosures warm and dry with very little humidity.

 At least two darker, cooler hides are provided.